Can sex at the time determined by an ovulation calculator make you pregnant more easily? My Ultimate Test Report and Comparison with FAMs.

 Your temperature curve can tell you whether you have ovulated.
 It’s when the temperature slightly increases over the course of the cycle and remains elevated.
 This is because the increase in temperature is directly linked to the production of progesterone.
 And progesterone is only sufficiently produced by the corpus luteum in the ovary when ovulation is past.

 Taking the same dates as a basis and answering the second question with 35 days as the length of the cycle, the ovulation calculator gives the 8th of February 2012 as the most likely date for ovulation.
 Consequently, the ovulation calculator calculates the 3rd to the 9th of February of 2012 as the window of greatest fertility.

 Comparing the Symptothermal Method with the Ovulation Calculator

 The ovulation calculator calculates that ovulation is on the 8th of February 2012.
-The symptothermal method gives the 4th to the 6th of February 2012 as the most likely time frame.
+The Symptothermal method gives the 4th to the 6th of February 2012 as the most likely time frame for the ovulation.
 With that, the ovulation calculator puts ovulation too late, and here too, you would probably need a lot of luck to become pregnant.